Political positions of Hillary Clinton: Bankruptcy

 In 2001, Clinton voted to advance a bankruptcy reform bill that would have made it more difficult for borrowers to discharge their debt as part of bankruptcy proceedings.
-Clinton stated that her vote for the legislation was contingent on the inclusion of provisions intended to protect women, including allowing women to collect child support payments after the father has declared bankruptcy.
-Credit card companies and banks supported the overhaul, as did women's groups, while consumer groups opposed the legislation.
-When explaining her vote, Clinton stated, "I will not vote for final passage of this bill if it comes back from conference if these kind of reforms are missing ...
-I am voting for this legislation because it is a work in progress, and it is making progress towards reform."
+She stated that her vote was contingent on the inclusion of provisions intended to protect women, including allowing them to collect child support payments if the father declared bankruptcy.
+Credit card companies, banks, and women's groups supported the bill, while consumer groups opposed it.
+Clinton explained, "I will not vote for final passage of this bill if it comes back from conference if these kind of reforms are missing".
 The bill did not come up for a final vote that legislative session.
-When similar legislation came up again in 2005 but without the amendments added by Democrats in 2001, Clinton opposed the legislation.
+When similar legislation came up again in 2005, without the amendments added by Democrats in 2001, she opposed it.

 In 2006 and 2007, while in the Senate, Clinton introduced the Student Borrower Bill of Rights.
-The legislation "would have made it easier for cash-strapped student borrowers to pay back their loans, have their loans refinanced, qualify for income-based loan payments, and discharge student debt in bankruptcy."
+The legislation would have made it easier for "cash-strapped student borrowers to pay back their loans, have their loans refinanced, qualify for income-based loan payments, and discharge student debt in bankruptcy."
 The legislation did not pass at the time.